kobsequio/ElkStack-Project1/README.md

 Only the "Jump-Box-Provisioner" machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 0.0.0.0 -My personal machine-

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by DVWA container, within "Jump-Box-Provisioner" VM.
-- _TODO: Which machine did you allow to access your ELK VM?
-What was its IP address?_
+- Only my personal machine will have access to the "Project-ELK" machine, through port: 5601.
+This IP is: 0.0.0.0 <Personal IP>

 A summary of the access policies in place can be found in the table below.